makrai/notes/bostan18-text-emo-corpora.md

 * Pearson corr between the similarity measure and model performance: r = 0.32 (mediocre)

-### All vs. one cross-corpus emotion classification: the All column of Figure 2
+### All vs one cross-corpus emotion classification: the All column of Figure 2

 * classify while training on all the other datasets
 * shows which datasets are easier to classify: DailyDialogs, Blogs, and EmoInt